al7474/assetflow-ticketing-platform/README.md

 1. Log in with the demo user.
 2. Explore the dashboard, create and manage tickets and assets.
 3. Switch between light/dark mode and experience multi-tenancy.

-> If you have a deployed URL, add it here:
 > [Online Demo](https://assetflow-ticketing-platform-zay4.vercel.app/)

 ## 📸 Screenshots